Lemoncode/svelte-workshop/03-slot-card/README.md

 </main>
 ```

-We can have some additional control:

-- Define a default content in case the slot is not informed.
+Another cool feature that card components include are passing props between
-- Pass props between the slot and the parent component.

-We will skip this part for this training.
+the slot and the parent component.We will skip this part for this training.